metadatacenter-attic/cedar-dev-root/README.md

 ## Starting Development

-8. Checkout the sources with git-clone-all.sh an  make the files with mvn install on the cedar-project project (${CEDAR_SOURCE}/cedar-parent/cedar-project).
-The script create-jaxb-patch.sh is the replacement for the clever jaxb patch.
-The script start-dw-server.sh will start a given service based on its first argument.
+1. Checkout the sources with cedar-git-clone and do a mvn install in cedar-parent and cedar-project.
+If you have jaxb troubles with cedar-cadsr-tool then probably you have not run create-jaxb2-workaround which is a patch for a jaxb bug.
-9. Now you are ready to develop.
+2. startall starts all the microservices.
+It is not a deployment script yet.

 ### Using eclipse for development